Estate Planning Options for Pet Owners

 If you are a pet parent, you will do just about anything to keep your furry friend safe and happy.
 Beyond just food and a warm place to sleep, many pet parents spend thousands of dollars a year on pet toys and accessories because our furry friends feel like a part of our family.

 However, if a crisis occurred and you were seriously injured or hospitalized for a period of time, do you have a plan?
-The estate planning attorneys at Parks Ziegler, PLLC, can help you put a plan together that will guarantee your pet’s well-being in the event of your passing, and this article will educate you about planning options.
+The estate planning attorneys at Parks Zeigler, PLLC, can help you put a plan together that will guarantee your pet’s well-being in the event of your passing, and this article will educate you about planning options.

 Why Estate Planning for Pets is Important